matloff/TidyverseSkeptic/README.md

 # TidyverseSkeptic
-An opinionated view of the Tidyverse "dialect" of the R language, and its promotion by RStudio.
+An alternate view of the Tidyverse "dialect" of the R language, and its promotion by RStudio.

 ## Norm Matloff, Prof. of Computer Science, UC Davis (former Prof. of Statistics at UCD)